-This place is the perfect choice for a luxury spa break in Ireland.
+This place is the perfect choice if you’re after luxury spa breaks in Ireland.
 Special packages include accommodation, fine dining and either a K Spa Signature Massage or Natura Bissé Skin Comfort Facial.

-Located on the picturesque Ring of Kerry, the Park Hotel in the gorgeous town of Kenmare combines history with heritage and luxury.
+Located on the picturesque Ring of Kerry, the Park Hotel in the charming town of Kenmare combines history with heritage and luxury.

-This swanky spot offers the ultimate spa break in Ireland’s countryside with open fires, golf, a cinema room and a bar with Europe’s largest collections of whiskey.
+This swanky spot offers one of the ultimate spa breaks in Ireland’s countryside with open fires, golf, a cinema room and a bar with Europe’s largest collections of whiskey.

 Visitors to the Park Hotel can whittle away an afternoon at the Samas Spa where both the body and mind will receive their fair share of nourishment.

-Watch the world drift gently by from the Riverside Relaxation Room or spend some time submerged in piping hot water in the outdoor hot tub.
+You can watch the world drift gently by from the Riverside Relaxation Room or spend some time steeping in piping hot water in the outdoor hot tub.